National Humanities Medal

 “There is no question in my mind that I came along at the right time,” says Deford.
 “If I had come along ten years earlier when there was no Sports Illustrated and when I would have had to have spent many years covering a baseball team on a day-to-day basis, I don’t think I would have stayed in sportswriting.”

 Deford joined a Sports Illustrated team that was reviving a once-struggling magazine.
 The magazine needed a boost, and it came in the form of bonus pieces at the back of the magazine, and there was no better bonus piece writer than Deford.

 He was a writer before he was a sports journalist.
 At a young age, Deford tried to add literary elements to his stories about sports that others might not have considered using.
 He inserted himself into stories.
-He was versatile, willing to set a mood and tone.
+He was versatile, willing to set a mood and a tone.
 He became the Mickey Mantle of sports feature writing.

 “For my money, Frank Deford is the greatest take-out writer in sports, ever,” sports columnist and TV personality Tony Kornheiser told Grantland in 2011.

 Deford didn’t set his sights on sportswriting as a child—there were no dreams of being the next Grantland Rice or W. C. Heinz.
 He knew as an eight-year-old that he wanted to write, but he didn’t have a favorite author or book to model himself after.
 He knew he was good at writing and enjoyed it, he just also happened to like sports.
 So, after graduating from Princeton, he started out at Sports Illustrated in 1962 as a researcher, checking the accuracy of articles, and worked his way up to become the magazine's go-to man for in-depth feature articles, where he showed off his understanding of structure and theatrical elements.